AntonioRNeto216/ImageProcessing/README.md

 ![2022-08-15 17:44:32 918204](https://user-images.githubusercontent.com/56635452/184772752-3fbe5cfd-7254-4295-9512-1b747ee2d1a0.png)

 ## 📈 Note about face detection (Region of interest)
-The region of interest (ROI) is where the eye cascade classifier need to look for an eyes pair, because ROI is a region returned by face cascade classifier.
+The region of interest (ROI) is where the eye cascade classifier needs to look for a pair of eyes, because ROI is a region returned by face cascade classifier.

 My first approach to calculate ROI was setting up y axis as:
 ```